 For iNaturalist, while it’s convenient to use the app to make observations, it’s fine if you want to use a real camera.
 You can upload your observations using the Upload tool on iNaturalist, and if your camera doesn’t have a GPS, you can drop a pin to indicate where you made each observation.
 If you’re planning on making most of your CNC observations using a camera, we recommend watching this short video on how to best use iNaturalist’s Photo Uploader.

 We get it - sometimes a cool bird or butterfly flies by without stopping and you just can’t get a picture.
-Yes, you can make observations in iNaturalist and most other platforms without a photo, and most cities will allow observations without photos for the CNC.
+Yes, you can make observations in iNaturalist and most other platforms without a photo, and many cities will allow observations without photos for the CNC.
 However, please do this sparingly, and only if you know for sure what the species was, since no one can help ID or confirm an observation without a photo.

 Where can I see how my city is doing?

 Potentially in two places, depending on what platform your city is using to gather observations.
 The City Nature Challenge website has a list with all the cities, but the numbers are not real-time for some cities.
 Cities using iNaturalist can see how they’re doing in real-time in the City Nature Challenge umbrella project.
-Remember that this year the results will the the collaborative effort of everyone around the world - the CNC is no longer a competition.

 Someone added an ID to my observation - should I agree with it?
 What if I don't agree with it?